Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 4. DIGITAL, INDUSTRY AND SPACE

-Policy and strategy: the overarching vision behind the proposed investments under Cluster 4 is that of Europe shaping competitive and trusted technologies for a European industry with global leadership in key areas, enabling production and consumption to respect the boundaries of our planet, and maximizing the benefits for all parts of society in the variety of social, economic and territorial contexts in Europe.
+Policy and strategy: the overarching vision behind the proposed investments under Cluster 4 is that of Europe shaping competitive and trusted technologies for a European industry with global leadership in key areas.
+Thus, enabling production and consumption to respect the boundaries of our planet.
+Also, maximising the benefits for all parts of society in the variety of social, economic and territorial contexts in Europe.

 This will build a competitive, digital, low-carbon and circular industry, ensure sustainable supply of raw materials, develop advanced materials and provide the basis for advances and innovation in global challenges to society.